 Atmospheric nitrogen and sulfur deposition can lead to changes in water chemistry (acidification).
 This effects water plants and animals ranging from diatoms and insects, to amphibians and fish.
 Deposition can also cause chemical changes in soils that alter microorganisms, plants, and trees.
 Nitrogen is an essential plant nutrient but, excess nitrogen from atmospheric deposition can stress ecosystems.
 Excess nitrogen acts as a fertilizer, favoring some plants and leaving others at a competitive disadvantage.
 This creates an imbalance in natural ecosystems, and over time may lead to:

 Excess nitrogen can also cause toxic algal blooms, fish deaths, and loss of plant and animal diversity in coastal and estuarine ecosystems.
 NPS acidification risk assessments and nitrogen risk assessments rank park risk according to pollutant exposure, ecosystem sensitivity, and park protection mandates.
-Learn more about the effects of air pollution in parks by visiting the Park Air Profiles pages or AQRV Inventory Products page.
+Learn more about the effects of air pollution in parks by searching for acid sensitive tree species by park or visiting the Park Air Profiles and AQRV Inventory Products pages.

 What is happening in parks?